FirelyTeam/firely-docs/vonk/facade/enablesearch_1.rst

 Adding a constructor
 ^^^^^^^^^^^^^^^^^^^^

 You have to provide a constructor for the factory class.
-With this you tell Vonk for which resource type this QueryFactory is valid.
+With this you tell Firely Server for which resource type this QueryFactory is valid.
 The DbContext is used for retrieving DbSets for related entities, as we will see later::

     public PatientQueryFactory(DbContext onContext) : base("Patient", onContext) { }